Ukrainian Ground Forces: Reform

 In 2005–06, the Northern Operational Command was reorganised as Territorial Directorate "North".
 It was tasked with territorial defence, mobilisation training, and preparation of reserves.

-From 1991 the Ukrainian Ground Forces bought its military equipment only from Russia and other CIS states, as well as locally producing some of their own equipment.
+From 1991, the Ukrainian Ground Forces bought its military equipment only from Russia and other CIS states, as well as locally producing some of their own equipment.
 Until 2014 and the start of the war in Donbas, the defence industry in Ukraine produced equipment mostly for export.

 Russian occupation of Crimea

 In the aftermath of the 2014 Ukrainian Revolution, Russian special forces in unmarked uniforms began surrounding Ukrainian military bases on the Crimean peninsula before capturing them individually using a mixture of attrition and threats.
 Over the following weeks the Russian Armed Forces consolidated control of the peninsula and established road blocks to cut off the possibility of Ukraine sending reinforcements from the mainland.
-The takeover of Crimea was largely bloodless, as the Ukrainian soldiers didn't retaliate.
+The takeover of Crimea was largely bloodless, as the Ukrainian soldiers there did not fight back.
 By the end of March, all remaining Ukrainian troops were ordered to pull out of Crimea.

-The Ukrainian Army was considered to be in a poor state during and after the annexation, with only 6,000 of its troops ready for combat and many of its vehicles lacking batteries.
+The Ukrainian army was considered to be in a poor state during and after the annexation, with only 6,000 of its troops ready for combat and many of its vehicles lacking batteries.
 After Russia's annexation only 6,000 of the 20,300 Ukrainian soldiers stationed in Crimea before the annexation left the peninsula.
 The rest stayed in Crimea and defected to Russia.

 Russo-Ukrainian War

 War in Donbas (2014–2022)

 In the early months of the war in Donbas that erupted in 2014 the Armed Forces were widely criticised for their poor equipment and inept leadership, forcing Internal Affairs Ministry forces like the National Guard and the territorial defence battalions to take on the brunt of the fighting in the first months of the war.

-By February 2018 the Ukrainian armed forces were larger and better equipped, numbering 200,000 active-service military personnel.
-Most of the volunteer soldiers of the territorial defence battalions were integrated into the official Ukrainian army.
+By February 2018 the Ukrainian Armed Forces were larger and better equipped, numbering 200,000 active-service military personnel.
+Most of the volunteer soldiers of the territorial defence battalions were integrated into the Ukrainian army.